- Beauty Glossary

-What is the difference between vegan and vegetarian products?
+What is the difference between vegan and vegetarian beauty products?

 There are small differences between vegan and vegetarian products, but the variance is fairly important.
 One of the primary differences is whether or not the product is cruelty free: vegan products are always cruelty free, whereas this isn't always true for vegetarian products.

 The other main difference is how the ingredient is sourced: a beauty product with no animal parts but containing animal by-products would be vegetarian-friendly, but not suitable for vegans.

 A good example is beeswax.
 A vegetarian could happily use a product containing beeswax, given that no animal was harmed and there is no animal body part in the product, but a vegan might not be comfortable using it.